| January 31, 2001—Alan Greenspan, heretofore an aloof and

 airborne troops somewhere down the road: "I hope he is not as

 stupid as he seems."
-The White House had no comment.
+The White House had no comment. *There is also another $~1.7 trillion of

 government debt, mostly Social Security trust funds, also